 Requests for permission and APIs that access sensitive information should make sense to users.
-You may only request permissions and APIs that access sensitive information that are necessary to implement current features or services in your app that are promoted in your Play Store listing.
+You may only request permissions and APIs that access sensitive information that are necessary to implement current features or services in your app that are promoted in your Google Play listing.
 You may not use permissions or APIs that access sensitive information that give access to user or device data for undisclosed, unimplemented, or disallowed features or purposes.
 Personal or sensitive data accessed through permissions or APIs that access sensitive information may never be sold nor shared for a purpose facilitating sale.

-Request permissions and APIs that access sensitive information to access data in context (via incremental auth), so that users understand why your app is requesting the permission.
+Request permissions and APIs that access sensitive information to access data in context (via incremental requests), so that users understand why your app is requesting the permission.
 Use the data only for purposes that the user has consented to.
 If you later wish to use the data for other purposes, you must ask users and make sure they affirmatively agree to the additional uses.

 - Respect users’ decisions if they decline a request for a Restricted Permission, and users may not be manipulated or forced into consenting to any non-critical permission.
 You must make a reasonable effort to accommodate users who do not grant access to sensitive permissions (e.g., allowing a user to manually enter a phone number if they’ve restricted access to Call Logs).

 Certain Restricted Permissions may be subject to additional requirements as detailed below.
 The objective of these restrictions is to safeguard user privacy.
 We may make limited exceptions to the requirements below in very rare cases where apps provide a highly compelling or critical feature and where there is no alternative method available to provide the feature.
 We evaluate proposed exceptions against the potential privacy or security impacts on users.